 - Unrestricted Net Assets.
 These generally result from revenues generated by receiving unrestricted contributions, providing services, and receiving income from investments less expenses incurred in providing program related services, raising contributions, and performing administrative functions. - Temporarily Restricted Net Assets.
 JNCS reports gifts of cash and other assets as temporarily restricted support if they are received with donor stipulations that limit the use of the donated assets.
 When a donor restriction expires, that is, when a stipulated time restriction ends or the purpose of the restriction is accomplished, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statement of activities as net assets released from purpose or time restrictions.
 Restricted contributions whose restrictions are met in the same reporting period are treated as unrestricted contributions.
-JNCS has no temporarily restricted net assets at June 30, 2016.
+JNCS has no temporarily restricted net assets at June 30, 2017. - Permanently Restricted Net Assets.
+These net assets are received from donors who stipulate that resources are to be maintained permanently, but permit JNCS to expend all of the income (or other economic benefits) derived from the donated assets.
+JNCS has no permanently restricted net assets at June 30, 2017.